Fashion of Madonna: Attributed effects in the industry

-Marissa Muller from MTV once commented that before artists and brand collaborations were an every news item, Madonna was "bridging the worlds of music and fashion" with these alliances.
-Although there were precursors, the same editor writing for W credited Madonna as the first artist to make collaborations between designers "routine".
-Professor Martin S. Remland of West Chester University, considered Madonna's impact by saying that when both MTV and Madonna appeared, the marriage of music and fashion became more prominent than ever before.
+Women's Wear Daily's Kristopher Fraser recalls examples previous Madonna of singer/designer relationship and fashion houses, but noted "Madonna is widely credited with transforming" it.
+One of them, is Marissa Muller from MTV who commented that before artists and brand collaborations were an every news item, Madonna was "bridging the worlds of music and fashion" with these alliances.
+Although there were precursors, the same editor writing for W credited her as the first artist to make collaborations between designers "routine".

 British cultural historian Stephen Gundle gone further claiming that Madonna's collaborations with fashion designers "inspired a whole series of developments in popular music and entertainment", further saying that "new synergies occurred between different sectors".
 Jacob Bernstein from The New York Times made similar connotations, stating that Madonna opened a "standard operating procedure" but with stylists.
 He noted how a new generation of singers and actresses got stylists of their own, even ranked annually by The Hollywood Reporter.

 Fashion and artistic photography

 Aside from fashion designers, Madonna has closely worked with various fashion, fine-art photographers and portraits.
 Photographic critic Vince Aletti described it as "rich creative relationships".
-In Madonna: Like an Icon, Lucy O'Brien described how various of them used Madonna as their muse.
+In Madonna: Like an Icon (2007), Lucy O'Brien described how various of them used Madonna as their muse.
 Before fame, she worked as a nude model in art schools for photographers such as Martin Schreiber and Lee Friedlander.
+She also forged collaborative friendships with directors and videomakers.

 To Aletti, "photographic image has been at the forefront of Madonna's rise to iconic status".
 He said, Madonna doesn't merely pose for photographers like Herb Ritts, Steven Meisel and Mario Testino, she explicitly collaborates in the process.
 For French academic Georges-Claude Guilbert, after Madonna, the possibilities offered by the global village were never so "astutely exploited".

-A number of publications have named her one of the most photographed women on the planet.
-Guilbert even classified her as one of at least, five most photographed woman in the world.
-Others, including The British Journal of Photography in 2006, called Madonna as "the most photographed woman in the world".
+She was regarded as one of the most photographed women in her generation, with at some point, sources like The British Journal of Photography in 2006, called her as perhaps "the most photographed woman in the world".